Riemannian stochastic variance reduced gradient algorithm with retraction and vector transport: Global convergence analysis

-\changehss{Let $k_3$ be a constant such that $-k_3$ is a lower bound of the Hessian of $f$ on the compact set.
-Then, we have}
+Let $k_3$ be a constant such that $-k_3$ is a lower bound of the minimum eigenvalue of the Hessian of $f$ on $K$.
+Then, we have

-\changehss{We have proved the fact that the sum of the right term is finite}, implying that $\changeHSSS{\{}p_t^s\changeHSSS{\}}$ is a quasi-martingale, thus further implying the a.s. convergence of $\changeHSSS{\{p_t^s\}}$ \changehss{to $0$}, \changeHSSS{as claimed}. \end{proof}
+We have proved the fact that the infinite series of the terms of the right-hand side is finite, implying that $\{p_t^s\}$ is a quasi-martingale, which further implies the a.s. convergence of $\{p_t^s\}$ to $0$, as claimed. \end{proof}

-\changeHSSS{ Theorem \ref{Thm:GlobalConvergence} contains a global convergence of the algorithm with exponential mapping and parallel translation as a special case.
-In this case, a sufficient condition for the assumptions can be easily written by notions of injectivity radius. }
+Theorem \ref{Thm:GlobalConvergence} includes a global convergence of the algorithm with exponential mapping and parallel translation as a special case.
+In this case, a sufficient condition for the assumptions can be easily written by the notions of injectivity radius as the following corollary.

-\begin{corollary} \changeHSSS{ Suppose Assumption \ref{assump:T_isometry} and consider Algorithm \ref{Alg:R-SVRG} with {\bf option II} and step sizes $\{\alpha_t^s\}$ satisfying Assumption \ref{assump:stepsizes} on a Riemannian manifold $\mathcal{M}$, where the exponential mapping and parallel translation are used as retraction and vector transport, respectively.
-Assume that $\mathcal{M}$ is connected and has injectivity radius uniformly bounded from below by $I > 0$.
-Assume also that there exists a compact set $K \subset \mathcal{M}$ such that $w_t^s \in K$ for all $s, t \ge 0$.
-If $f\ge 0$, then $\{f(w_t^s)\}$ converges a.s. and $\gradf (w_t^s) \rightarrow 0$ a.s. } \end{corollary}
+\begin{corollary} Suppose Assumption \ref{assump:T_isometry} and consider Algorithm \ref{Alg:R-SVRG} with {\bf option~II} and step sizes $\{\alpha_t^s\}$ satisfying Assumption \ref{assump:stepsizes} on a Riemannian manifold $\mathcal{M}$, where exponential mapping and parallel translation are used as retraction and vector transport, respectively.
+Assume that $\mathcal{M}$ is connected and has an injectivity radius uniformly bounded from below by a positive constant.
+Assume also that there exists a compact and connected set $K \subset \mathcal{M}$ such that $w_t^s \in K$ for all $s, t \ge 0$.
+If $f\ge 0$, then $\{f(w_t^s)\}$ converges a.s. and $\gradf (w_t^s) \to 0$ a.s. \end{corollary}

-\section{\changeHSSS{Local convergence rate analysis}}
+\section{Local convergence rate analysis}

-\changeHSSS{ In this section, we show the local convergence rate analysis of the R-SVRG algorithm; we analyze the convergence of any sequences generated by Algorithm \ref{Alg:R-SVRG} that are contained in a sufficiently small neighborhood of a local minimum point of the objective function.
-Hence, we can assume that the objective function is convex in such a neighborhood.
-We first give formal expressions of these assumptions and then analyze the local convergence rate of the algorithm. }
+In this section, we show the local convergence rate analysis of the R-SVRG algorithm; we analyze the convergence of any sequences generated by Algorithm \ref{Alg:R-SVRG} that are contained in a sufficiently small neighborhood of a local minimum point of the objective function.
+Hence, we can assume that the objective function is strongly convex in such a neighborhood.
+We first give formal expressions of these assumptions and then analyze the local convergence rate of the algorithm.